 Some people will manage to find these things for themselves: pursuing passions too uneconomic to live on or engaging in voluntarism, just as many retirees find satisfying ways to fill their days.
 But others will find themselves at a loss.

-Rich Americans are already annoyed enough at the “takers” among their countrymen, those Mitt Romney labelled an incorrigible 47% in his 2012 campaign for the presidency, who pay no federal income tax – even though most work, pay other taxes, and are simply too poor to owe any income tax to the federal government.
+Rich Americans are already annoyed enough at the “takers” among their countrymen; those Mitt Romney labeled an incorrigible 47% in his 2012 campaign for the presidency, who pay no federal income tax – even though most work, pay other taxes, and are too poor to owe any income tax to the federal government.

 The haves who will inevitably provide a disproportionate share of the funding for future welfare states will need convincing to part with their cash.

-Around the rich world, it is interesting to note that it is not so much the generosity of state redistribution that is provoking societal unrest, but the fact that out groups – from Latinos to Poles to refugees –are grabbing a share.
+It is interesting to note that it is not so much the generosity of state redistribution that provokes societal unrest around the rich world.
+Our groups – from Latinos to Poles to refugees –are grabbing a share.

-Written by Ryan Avent Click here to read original article
+Written by Ryan Avent Click here to read the original article

 To your Awakening